ril3y/nef2jpg/Readme.md

    - Progress is tracked and updated in real time via a progress bar and status messages.
    - The Abort button provides visual feedback ("Aborting...") when pressed.

+## Releases

+Download the latest version from the [Releases page](https://github.com/yourusername/nef2jpg/releases).

+*Tip: Create a new release on GitHub and attach your packaged executable (or source code archive) for users to download.
+Update the link above with your actual GitHub username and repository name.*

 ## Requirements

 - Python 3.8 or later